-Our work shows that each form of waste involves its own issues and has its own unique solutions, so we believe our most effective role is to build momentum around different aspects of packaging, food waste and recycling through a variety of actions and more targeted goals, including customer-facing initiatives, community programs and working with our suppliers.
+Through experience we know each form of waste involves its own issues and has its own unique solutions, so we believe our most effective role is to build momentum around different aspects of packaging, food waste and recycling through a variety of actions and more targeted goals, including customer-facing initiatives, community programs and working with our suppliers.
 We recently announced the latest step in this ongoing journey: our 2025 goals to improve our packaging and reduce lobby waste.

 As well as these, we’ve mapped our Scale for Good initiatives to all 17 goals.

-To begin scaling some of these initiatives, we have developed a Global Food Disposition Policy, which will encourage our suppliers and distributors globally to dispose of food in alignment with the food waste hierarchy, including enabling food donations to be made where possible.
+In 2018 we have developed a Global Food Disposition Policy, which will encourage our suppliers and distributors globally to dispose of food in alignment with the food waste hierarchy, including enabling food donations to be made where possible.

 Less is more: our food waste hierarchy